yaldapedram/physics-informed-ml/README.md

-# Physics-informed ML — selected code examples
+# Physics-informed ML for Na-MMT coarse-grained interactions

-This repository contains small, self-contained examples extracted from my PhD research codebase on multiscale modeling and physics-informed machine learning for clay platelet interactions.

-The purpose of this repository is to showcase clean, reproducible parts of the workflow, including geometry generation, periodic image handling, PMF-style data processing, pairwise-distance preprocessing, and lightweight training demos.
+This repository contains tabulated Morse+GPR pair potentials, example PMF processing scripts, and lightweight training/analysis scripts related to coarse-grained modelling of hydrated sodium montmorillonite (Na-MMT).

+The repository supports the development and use of a physics-informed coarse-grained interaction model in which a Morse baseline potential is combined with a Gaussian process regression (GPR) correction trained on all-atom potentials of mean force.

+## Related manuscript

+This repository is associated with the manuscript:

+Y. Pedram et al., "A Gaussian process coarse-grained potential for Na-montmorillonite", submitted.

+The full citation and DOI will be added after publication.

 ## What this repo demonstrates